-Even as you begin to dream about your new space, you can put together a file folder of images or, find images that reflect your lifestyle and your vision for the new space on Pinterest or Houzz and bring your tablet or laptop to share with the designer.
+Even as you begin to dream about your new space, you can put together a file folder of images, or find images that reflect your lifestyle and your vision for the new room space on Pinterest or Houzz and bring your tablet or laptop to share with the designer.
 These images, photos, magazine clippings, ads, articles and samples will help the designer to visualize your tastes and preferences.

 Assessing your current kitchen over a period of time, both its positives and negatives, provides your designer with invaluable information.
 Likewise, making note of your habits — buying in bulk, number of weekly trips to the grocery store, recycling, avid cooking — is critical to helping them understand how you live in your kitchen.

 How will you use your new kitchen?
 Is it a social gathering place for family and friends, or a place to prepare quick meals?
-Some consider themselves a gourmet in the kitchen, while others admit that takeout is more their style and they just need a good looking space to warm it up.
+Some consider themselves a gourmet chef in the kitchen, while others admit that takeout is more their style and they just need a good looking room space to warm it up in.
 Honest answers to these types of questions will suggest the functional capacities you require.